nobuto-m/quick-jumpbox/README.md

-Make sure BIOS has `AC Power Recovery: On`.
+Make sure BIOS has `Restore on AC Power Loss: Power On` to cooperate with a smart plug or a power outage.

 1. get [Ubuntu server latest LTS image](https://ubuntu.com/download/server)